-ONE OF THE BEST BOOKS OF THE WEEK—USA TODAY AND NEW YORK POST • “A courageous and poetic testimony on family and the self, and the learning and unlearning we must do for those we love.”—Janet Mock
+“A courageous and poetic testimony on family and the self, and the learning and unlearning we must do for those we love.”—Janet Mock

 As an African American growing up on Manhattan’s Upper West Side in the 1970s, when neighborhoods defined people, Jodie Patterson learned early on to engage with her community for strength and comfort.
 But then in 2009 this mother of five had her world turned upside down.
 Realizing that her definition of community wasn’t wide enough for her own child’s needs, Patterson forced the world wide open.

 In The Bold World, we witness a mother reshaping her attitudes and beliefs, as well as those of her community, to meet the needs of her transgender son, Penelope— and opening the minds of everyone in her family who absolutely, unequivocally refused to conform.